-The Disabled Homeless Advocacy Project at SCLC provides legal information, advice, and representation to people with disabilities who are homeless; all so that they may receive disability benefits from Social Security (SSI/SSDI).
+The Disabled Homeless Advocacy Project at BLC provides legal information, advice, and representation to people with disabilities who are homeless; all so that they may receive disability benefits from Social Security (SSI/SSDI).

 Who DHAP serves: people living with disabilities who are homeless.

 When DHAP can help: DHAP will help at any stage of a claim for SSI/SSDI, including: application, request for reconsideration, hearing, and Appeals Council.

 What services DHAP provides: referral, legal information, counsel and advice, and direct representation.

 Where DHAP provides services: When clients lack transportation, DHAP is committed to meeting clients where they are.
 BLC makes arrangements to set up an advocacy plan that will be successful, maintaining ongoing partnerships with several shelters in the King County area, and serving clients at the locations they visit for other life-giving services.